ember-sample-apps/.github/profile/README.md

 4. Apps should strive to demonstrate a single idea (no kitchen sink apps...unless that is the singular point of the demo)
 5. Apps must have a [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) and [CODE OF CONDUCT](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project) file in the repository
 6. Apps should attempt to follow [WCAG 2.1 AA Success Criteria](https://www.w3.org/WAI/WCAG21/quickref/) for inclusive application demos
+7. Apps may add a sponsorship button if authors have an existing method to accept sponsorships

 ## Application Ideas